radevgit/selen/docs/development/proposals/dependency_removal_proposal.md

-/// Proposal: Remove dyn-clone dependency from cspsolver
+/// Proposal: Remove dyn-clone dependency from selen
 ///
 /// ## Current Situation
 /// - dyn-clone is used to make Box<dyn Prune> cloneable